gyroflow/gyroflow-docs/docs/guide/calibration.md

 ![!](img/screenshot_calibration.jpg){ width="100%" }

-## Video guide (outdated)
+## Video Guide
-The calibration process between 0.3.0-beta and 1.0 is overall pretty similar, with the previously created presets being compatible with the new version of the software.
+Nurk FPV's tutorial contains a calibration example:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f4YD5pGmnxM?start=412" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QAds3x8UU1w?start=453" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Getting calibration footage
 1. Display the calibration pattern on a flat computer monitor, preferably in full screen (available from the lens calibrator utility).
 You can also print it out if you prefer.
 In general, larger calibration patterns are preferred since focus will be closer to the focus during actual use.
 A bright screen with a slightly darkened room works well.